dllen/X-export-tools/README.md

 ## Usage

 ### Quick Start
-1. **Login**: Click the extension icon and authenticate with Twitter
-2. **Navigate**: Go to any Twitter profile or timeline
+1. **Navigate**: Go to any Twitter profile or timeline
-3. **Export**: Click the export button on individual tweets or use bulk selection
+2. **Export**: Click the export button on individual tweets or use bulk selection

 ### Individual Tweet Export
 1. Hover over any tweet on Twitter